Tensor invariants for classical groups revisited: Appendix: Tables

 \section{Appendix: Tables}

-In Table~\ref{table:OEIS}, we collect the known sequences obtained by listing off the dimensions in Theorems~\ref{thm:enumerate GL O Sp} and~\ref{thm:enumerate SL SO} for fixed values of $n$.
+In Table~\ref{table:OEIS}, we collect known sequences obtained by listing off the dimensions in Theorems~\ref{thm:enumerate GL O Sp} and~\ref{thm:enumerate SL SO} for fixed values of $n$.
 For each sequence we give a brief description and its identifier in the Online Encyclopedia of Integer Sequences (OEIS).
 Upon fixing one of the five classical groups (with the exception of $\SL(V)$, due to the double parameters $p$ and $q$), one obtains a ``sequence of sequences'' from the OEIS, which approaches a limiting sequence as $n$ approaches~$\infty$ (see the bottom row, and compare with Remarks~\ref{rem:stable} and~\ref{rem:special stable}).

 In Tables~\ref{table:SL example}--\ref{table:Sp example}, we present concrete examples illustrating some of the sequences in Table~\ref{table:OEIS} in terms of tensor invariants, arc diagrams, and standard Young tableaux.
-Recalling the proofs in Section~\ref{sec:proofs}, we emphasize that the RSK correspondence yields an explicit bijection between the arc diagrams in Theorems~\ref{thm:multilinear GL O Sp} and~\ref{thm:multilinear SL SO}, on one hand, and the standard Young tableaux in Theorems~\ref{thm:enumerate GL O Sp} and~\ref{thm:enumerate SL SO} on the other hand.
-This is the correspondence outlined in~\eqref{proof picture}.
+Recalling Proposition~\ref{prop:standard monomial basis} and Definition~\ref{def: M SL SO}, we emphasize that the RSK correspondence yields an explicit bijection $\mathcal{B}^{G}_{\mathbf{d}} \longleftrightarrow \mathcal{S}^G_{\mathbf{d}}$, that is, between the arc diagrams in Theorems~\ref{thm:multilinear GL O Sp} and~\ref{thm:multilinear SL SO}, on one hand, and the standard Young tableaux in Theorems~\ref{thm:enumerate GL O Sp} and~\ref{thm:enumerate SL SO} on the other hand.
 Therefore, in Tables~\ref{table:SL example}--\ref{table:Sp example}, we depict each tableau directly below the arc diagram to which it corresponds via RSK.

 \ytableausetup{boxsize=.9em,nocentertableaux}